 Prof. Dr. Beate Escher

 Beate Escher is Head of Department of Cell Toxicology since October 2014.
 She holds a professorship in Environmental Toxicology at Eberhard Karls University Tübingen.
 She is lecturer (Privatdozent) at the Swiss Federal Institute of Technology in ETHZ, Switzerland.
 She holds a professorship at the University of Queensland and an adjunct professorship at Griffith University, Australia.
-She is an Associate Editor with Environmental Science and Technology.
+She is member of the German Council of Science and Humanities and of the board of reviewing editors at SCIENCE.

 Beate Escher’s research interests focus on mode-of-action based environmental risk assessment, including methods for initial hazard screening and risk assessment of pharmaceuticals, pesticides, disinfection by-products and persistent organic pollutants with an emphasis on mixtures.
 A special interest is the effect assessment of transformation products and disinfection by-products.
 One of Escher’s goals is to close the gap between exposure and effect assessment through common approaches linking bioavailability to internal exposure and effects via understanding and modelling of toxicokinetic and toxicodynamic processes.
 More practically oriented aspects of her work include passive sampling and effect-based methods for water quality assessment.
 Further she has an interest in improving dosing methods for very hydrophobic and volatile compounds and to develop new in-vitro assays for bioaccumulation and toxicity assessment.